johannesugb/johannesugb.github.io/_posts/2026-06-13-android-gpu-debugging.md

 ## RenderDoc

-Good old [RenderDoc](https://renderdoc.org) by Baldur Karlsson can be used for GPU profiling on Android.
+Good old [RenderDoc](https://renderdoc.org) by Baldur Karlsson can be used for GPU debugging on Android.
 Similar to Android GPU Inspector, it installs an interceptor layer on the phone: an app called **"RenderDocCmd"**.
-While I got an impression of RenderDoc being slightly outdated in terms of Android support, I could successfully use it for GPU profiling.
+While I got an impression of RenderDoc being slightly outdated in terms of Android support, I could successfully use it for GPU debugging.
 RenderDoc is run on the PC and connects to a so-called _Remote Context_---namely a Debug-enabled Android device, as described on RenderDoc's [How do I use RenderDoc on Android?](https://renderdoc.org/docs/how/how_android_capture.html) page.
 How to connect to an Android device as Remote Context is shown in _Figure 1_.
 Connecting starts RenderDocCmd on the Android device which communicates with RenderDoc.

 <img alt="renderdoc-replay-context" src="https://github.com/user-attachments/assets/4fe8ee63-c72c-4fd7-b60b-7f9b2ba36d38" />
 _Figure 1: Connecting to Remote Context or Replay Context through RenderDoc (see bottom-left)._